Packers donate player-directed grants of $125,000 each to Coalition for Youth/Adult Diversion Programs and Sherman Phoenix

 Fourth year in a row that player-directed Social Justice Grants have been awarded

 The Green Bay Packers announced on Dec.
 22, 2021 that the organization is donating two player-directed $125,000 grants, one to Coalition for Youth/Adult Diversion Programs and one to the Sherman Phoenix, as part of the team's ongoing pledge to support social justice and racial equality in Wisconsin communities.

-"We're proud to offer our support and contribute to the causes of five extraordinarily worthy Wisconsin organizations," said Packers President/CEO Mark Murphy.
-"Our players have led the effort to expand our community action initiative this year by supporting groups that focus on empowering youth, creating economic opportunity and building safe and stable communities."
+"We're proud to offer our support and contribute to these two worthy Wisconsin organizations," said Packers President/CEO Mark Murphy.
+"Our players continue leading the effort to identify and work with groups that focus on creating meaningful change in our society by empowering youth, creating economic opportunity and building safe and stable communities."

-The Sherman Phoenix Project aims to foster change by transforming the eastern gateway to the Sherman Park neighborhood in Milwaukee into a safe, welcoming space that supports small businesses-of-color offering diverse foods, wellness services and cultural activities.
+The Sherman Phoenix works to foster change and ensure the eastern gateway to the Sherman Park neighborhood in Milwaukee is a safe, welcoming space that is home to a variety of small businesses-of-color offering diverse foods, wellness services and cultural activities.
 The socially just and culturally rich real estate project provides mentorship and coaching to help entrepreneurs of color grow their businesses, generate jobs and support the local economy.